Police Brutality's Cure Lies in National Policing Standards

 The Federal Government Should Implement National Policing Standards

 There are at least four major reasons for federal intervention in this historically local domain, and there are strong arguments in favor of the same.
 First, when localities fail to uphold our civil rights, it is the responsibility of our federal government to step in.
 Second, we are a mobile society moving freely between states via modern transportation methods, and we deserve to feel safe wherever we are, be it in Seattle, Washington or Montgomery, Alabama; the same goes for all visitors to our nation, be they tourists, refugees, or migrant workers.
-Third, all Americans agree that police brutality and abuse-of-power are an affront to our civil rights and criminal codes and should be duly treated as such.
+Third, likely all rational Americans would agree that police brutality and abuse-of-power are an affront to our civil rights and criminal codes and should be duly treated as such.
 Defining what qualifies as brutality and abuse of process is key.
 Any gaps in the system caused by the “thin blue line” and local political and administrative racism or negligence should be summarily shut.
 Fourth, the federal government grants billions of dollars each year to local police departments to support national security interests in regards to transportation safety, anti-drug efforts, and anti-terrorism efforts, among others.
 In exchange for such money, the federal government has a legal interest and affirmative duty to ensure that it’s not funding police brutality and abuse-of-power.

 According to a 2018 Congressional white-paper, there are multiple ways in which the federal government can influence local police standards, such as: